lockin module¶

 See also

-First, this level of tuning forces the measurement bandwith df to divide the sampling frequency fs by a power of 2, i.e. the number of samples in each lock-in measurement window is a power of 2: ns = fs/df_tuned = 2**m.
-Second, the tuning forces each frequency f to be integer multiple of the measurement bandwith df_tuned, i.e. there is an integer number n = f_tuned/df_tuned of oscillations within each measurement window.
+dfto divide the sampling frequencyfsby a power of 2, i.e. the number of samples in each lock-in measurement window is a power of 2:ns = fs/df_tuned = 2**m.
+Second, the tuning forces each frequencyfto be integer multiple of the measurement bandwithdf_tuned, i.e. there is an integer numbern = f_tuned/df_tunedof oscillations within each measurement window.This level of tuning always allows for measurement without Fourier leakage, or spectral leakage, and guarantees that

-SymmetricLockin class#
+SymmetricLockin class¶

-- class presto.lockin.SymmetricLockin(*, ext_ref_clk=False, force_reload=False, dry_run=False, address=None, port=None, adc_mode=AdcMode.Mixed, adc_fsample=AdcFSample.G2, dac_mode=DacMode.Mixed02, dac_fsample=DacFSample.G4, force_config=False)#
+- class presto.lockin.SymmetricLockin(*, ext_ref_clk=False, force_reload=False, dry_run=False, address=None, port=None, adc_mode=AdcMode.Mixed, adc_fsample=None, dac_mode=DacMode.Mixed, dac_fsample=None, force_config=False)¶

 Special-purpose version of

-and of the LO frequency set withhardware.configure_mixer
+set_frequencies()and of the LO frequency set withhardware.configure_mixer.Warning

 Create only one instance at a time.
 This class is designed to be instantiated with Python’s with statement, see Examples section.